 Jesus was not punished by Jehovah when he broke the Sabbath law to heal the sick.
 Jesus is the path to eternal life.
 Why would Jehovah punish JW's?
 It's not a sin to follow Christ and His example.

 When it comes to refusing blood transfusions, JW's have two choices.
-Obey the Watchtower.
+Obey the organization.
 Or put God first and live.

 What if your doctor tells you to drink milk because it's good for you?
 If you don't like the taste of milk, should you inject it into your veins?
 If your doctor tells you olive oil is healthy.
 Does this mean you should inject it directly into your veins?
 What about orange juice, soda, and coffee?